Blackfoot language: History

-The Blackfoot people were once one of many Native American nations that inhabited the Great Plains west of the Mississippi river.
-The people were bison hunters, with settlements in the northern United States.
-Forced to move because of wars with neighboring tribes, the Blackfoot people settled all around the plains area and up into Canada, eventually concentrating in Montana.
+The Blackfoot people had been one of many Native American nations that inhabited the Great Plains west of the Mississippi River.
+The people were bison hunters, with settlements in what is now the northern United States and southern Canada.
+Forced to move because of wars with neighboring tribes, the Blackfoot people settled all around the plains area, eventually concentrating in what is now Montana and Alberta.
 Blackfoot hunters would track and hunt game, while the remaining people would gather food, and other necessities for the winter.
-The northern plains, where the Blackfoot settled, had incredibly harsh winters, and the flat land provided little escape from the winds.
+The northern plains, where the Blackfoot settled, had harsh winters, and the flat land provided little escape from the winds.
 The Blackfoot Nation thrived, along with many other native groups, until the European settlers arrived in the late eighteenth century.
 The settlers brought with them horses and technology, but also disease and weapons.
 Diseases like smallpox, foreign to the natives, decimated the Blackfoot population in the mid-nineteenth century.
-Groups of Blackfoot people rebelled against the Europeans like Mountain Chief's tribe.
-But in 1870 a tribe of peaceful Blackfoot were mistaken for the rebellious tribe and hundreds were slaughtered.
-Over the next thirty years, the settlers had eradicated the bison from the Great Plains.
-This took away the main element of Blackfoot life and took away the people's ability to be self-sustaining.
+Groups of Blackfoot people, such as Mountain Chief's tribe, rebelled against the Europeans.
+But in 1870, a tribe of peaceful Blackfoot were mistaken for the rebellious tribe and hundreds were slaughtered.
+Over the next thirty years, settlers eradicated the bison from the Great Plains.
+This took away the main element of the Blackfoot economy and the people's ability to be self-sustaining.
 With their main food source gone, the Blackfoot were forced to rely on government support.

-In 1886 the Old Sun Residential School opened on the Blackfoot Reserve in Alberta.
-In 1908 it was described by an official survey as "unsanitary" and "unsuitable in every way for such an institution."
+In 1886, the Old Sun Residential School opened on the Siksika Reserve in Alberta.
+In 1908, it was described by an official survey as "unsanitary" and "unsuitable in every way for such an institution".
 Regardless, it remained operational until its closure in 1971.
 Dozens of Blackfoot children died while attending.
 The school was rife with physical, sexual, and psychological abuse, which left a lasting impact on the Blackfoot children who attended.
-The trauma endured by students and the subsequent repression of their Indigenous language and culture has been credited in part for the loss in number of Blackfoot speakers.
+The trauma endured by students, as well as the subsequent repression of their Indigenous language and culture, has been credited, in part, with the loss in the number of Blackfoot speakers.